Misuse of Drugs Act 1977

-In 2015 the 1977 act was declared unconstitutional, immediately legalizing many drugs in Ireland including ecstasy, ketamine, and crystal meth.
+In 2015, section 2(2) of the 1977 act was declared in violation of the Irish constitution by the Court of Appeal over concerns about the separation of powers.
+Specifically, the court held that the government could not engage in policy making to define what drugs are "dangerous, harmful" or what constitutes "misuse" as this was the exclusive right of the Oireachtas.
+As a result of this ruling, many drugs in Ireland immediately became legal, including ecstasy, ketamine, and crystal meth.
 The situation lasted 24 hours before emergency legislation closing the loophole could take effect.
+In 2016, this decision was overturned again by the Irish Supreme Court in Bederev v Ireland.

 Regulations

 The act provides for the Minister for Health to make regulations scheduling drugs according to their use perceived medical usability and their risk to the public.
 Additionally, these regulations outline the requirements for distribution and monitoring of the listed substances.
 The principal regulations are Misuse of Drugs Regulations 1988 (SI 328/1988) as amended by Misuse of Drugs (Amendment) Regulations 1993 (SI 342/1993), Misuse of Drugs (Amendment No. 1) Regulations 1999 (SI 273/1999), Misuse of Drugs (Amendment) Regulations 2006 (SI 53/2006), Misuse of Drugs (Amendment) Regulations 2007 (SI 200/2007), Misuse of Drugs (Amendment) (No. 1) Regulations 2009 (SI 63/2009), Misuse of Drugs (Amendment) (No. 2) Regulations 2009 (SI 122/2009) and Misuse of Drugs (Amendment) (No. 2) Regulations 2010 (SI 200/2010).